Posted by marilynch

 Slow down, savor the wine, and savor the day.
 And when you’re ready to go, hop on that bicycle and find yourself enjoying the day even more.
 There’s little that compares with the joy of cycling in the fresh air, surrounded by the beauty of Monterey County landscapes and seascapes.

 HER Helmet Thursdays welcomes the wineries

-In the project’s second year, other wineries decided to join the fun!
+In the project’s second year, other wine-tasting spots decided to join the fun!

 - Cima Collina Winery Tasting Room

 - Heller Estates Organic Vineyards (Also see Heller’s winemaker who bikes to work!)

 - Zeph’s One-Stop